RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Code Generation/Action Comment.md

 ## **Menu Items**

-Through the right-click menu of the component additional options are availbale:
+Through the right-click menu of the component the following options are availbale:

-**Documentation:** Opens the documentation page of this component.
+**Documentation:** Opens the documentation page of the component in your browser.

 ## **Usage**

-[**Code Generation**]({{ site.baseurl }}{% link docs/Robot Components/Categories/Code Generation/index.md %})**:** Plug the Comment output of this component into the actions input of the [RAPID generator component]({{ site.baseurl }}{% link docs/Robot Components/Categories/Code Generation/RAPID Generator.md %}) to generate a single comment line in the RAPID code.
+[**Code Generation**]({{ site.baseurl }}{% link docs/Robot Components/Categories/Code Generation/index.md %})**:** Plug the Comment output of this component into the actions input of the [RAPID Generator]({{ site.baseurl }}{% link docs/Robot Components/Categories/Code Generation/RAPID Generator.md %}) component to generate a single comment line in the RAPID code.
 The RAPID code contains the robot instructions such as target definitions, movement behavior etc. More on that topic can be found here: Introduction to RAPID or in the Technial Reference Manual of ABB Robotics.